mfeckie/sterilize/README.md

 end
 ```

-As you can see, Sterilize can operate significatnly faster (somewhere in the ballpark of 9-10 times faster).
+As you can see, Sterilize can operate significantly faster (somewhere in the ballpark of 9-10 times faster).
 As with all benchmarks though, your mileage may vary and it's important to see how things work in practice for you.

 | Library                                             | user       | system   | total      | real         |
 | --------------------------------------------------- | ---------- | -------- | ---------- | ------------ |